timseymore/depths-of-madness/README.md

     - This game is "Early Access", most features are still under development.

-    - Bugs and issues are "expected" and should be documented in the Version history.
+    - Bugs and issues are still present and should be documented in the Version history.

 --- KNOWN BUGS / ISSUES ---

-    - Not staying on platform during movement, causing some serious issues with y axis moving platforms (ex: lvl 2)
+    - Not staying still on platform during movement

     - Player able to change direction while falling  / jumping

     - small chance of missing fast repeated space bar taps

-    - able to "climb the walls"; possibly related to platform bug
+    - able to "climb the walls"

     - Unknown circumstances: player getting stuck while trying to move / fast and far jumps
         - first play through, on level 2